StabilityNexus/BenefactionPlatform-EVM/README.md

 4. **Withdraw ETHs**:

    - Project owners are allowed to withdraw ETHs if and only if the minimum number of tokens has been sold.
-   - Project owners can only withdraw to the address specified in `withdrawl_address`.
+   - Project owners can only withdraw to the address specified in `withdrawal_address`.

 5. **Withdraw Unsold Tokens**:

    - Project owners are allowed to withdraw unsold PFTs from the contract at any time.
-   - Project owners can only withdraw to the address specified in `withdrawl_address`.
+   - Project owners can only withdraw to the address specified in `withdrawal_address`.

 6. **Add Tokens**: